understanding the benefits, pros, and cons of ai in healthcare

 Disconnected data destroys productivity.
 AI reconfigures scattered health records into a harmonized, dynamic network of understanding.

 First-class machine learning algorithms fuel the synchronization of the electronic health records (EHRs) as well as laboratory systems, instrumental archives, and additionally wearable gadgets in real-time.
-The data lakes, led by AI, consolidate these sources into one patient profile accessible from the cloud without any barriers.
+The data lakes, led by AI, consolidate these sources into a single patient profile accessible from the cloud, eliminating any barriers.
 Besides, because of anomaly detection, AI systems are able to locate errors in the data or missing tests.
 Healthcare entities employing the AI infrastructure compliant with both HITRUST and HIPAA can access patient information safely and efficiently — thus, they can make faster and more informed decisions at every step, from triage to discharge.

 Bottom line: